germfreekai/Maginner/README.md

 ---
 ## Use
 ---
-This program is intended to help developers of command line utilities to beautify their tool by adding a Banner.
+This program is intended to help developers of command line utilities to beautify their tool by adding a simple quick Banner.

-> import maginner as mg
+> On terminal: pip install maginner.

->> mg.maginner("TOOL_NAME")
+> import maginner as mg.

----
+> mg.maginner("TOOL_NAME").

 ---
 ### Considerations
 ---